kyuwon-lee/kyuwon-lee.github.io/_pages/about.md

 I am a Postdoctoral Research Associate at Princeton University's Center for the Study of Democratic Politics (CSDP).
 In July 2024, I will be joining the University of South California (USC)'s POIR Department as an Assistant Professor.
 I received my Ph.D. from the Wilf Family Department of Politics at New York University.

 My research interests are bureaucratic and interest group politics in the United States.
-My current research focuses on strategic interactions between bureaucracies and organized interests in settings such as environmental regulatory enforcement and public advisory meetings.
+My current research focuses on strategic interactions between bureaucracies and organized interests in settings such as government contracts, environmental regulatory enforcement and public advisory meetings.
 My work leverages a range of research designs and data sources, including game theory, causal inference methods for observational data, text analysis, and administrative data.
 My work has been published or is forthcoming in _Journal of Politics_.

 You can reach out to me at: kwl313 [at] nyu [dot] edu